Entanglement-assisted quantum turbo codes: Simulation Results

 We conducted similar simulations with the PTO3R and PTO3REA encoders, and Figures~\ref{fig:PTO3-performance}(a-d)\ display the results.
 The entanglement consumption rates in Figures~\ref{fig:PTO3-performance}(a-d) are $0$, $3/4$, $2/4$, and $1/4$, respectively.
-The results are similar to the previous simulations with the difference that the noise limits and thresholds are lower because these codes have higher quantum transmission rates.
-The thresholds (pseudo and true) occur at approximately $0.067$, $0.216$, $0.17$, and $0.09$ in Figures~\ref{fig:PTO3-performance}(a-d), respectively.
-There is one feature of the result in Figure~\ref{fig:PTO3-performance}(c) that is worth discussing.
-Consider that the midpoint of the highest threshold $0.216$ and the threshold $0.09$ is $0.153$.
-One might expect then that a turbo code with entanglement consumption rate halfway between $1/4$ and $3/4$ should have a threshold occurring at the halfway point $0.153$.
-But this is not the case for the code in Figure~\ref{fig:PTO3-performance}(c) with entanglement consumption rate $2/4$.
-Its threshold occurs at $0.17$, which is slightly higher than $0.153$.
-Thus, this EAQ\ turbo code is making judicious use of the available entanglement by placing the two ebits in the inner encoder.
+The results are somewhat similar to the previous simulations with the difference that the noise limits and thresholds are lower because these codes have higher quantum data transmission rates.
+The thresholds occur at approximately $0.08$, $0.245$, $0.19$, and $0.11$ in Figures~\ref{fig:PTO3-performance}(a-d), respectively, and the hashing limits for these codes are approximately $0.1268$, $0.3545$, $0.2636$, and $0.1893$, respectively.
+Thus, these codes are within 2~dB, 1.6~dB, 1.4~dB, and 2.35~dB of their hashing limits, respectively.
+Since the threshold of the code in Figure~\ref{fig:PTO3-performance}(c) occurs at $0.19$, so that it is performing closest to its hashing limit (1.4 dB away), it appears that this EAQ\ turbo code is making judicious use of the available entanglement by placing the two ebits in the inner encoder.
 We would have to conduct further simulations to determine if placing one ebit in the outer encoder and one in the inner encoder would do better, but our suspicion is that the aforementioned use of entanglement is better because the inner encoder is recursive under this choice.